Bussana Vecchia is a tiny village in Liguria with a unique history and a hippy vibe – a place unlike anything you’ve seen before!

 Liguria has always been synonymous with Italian Riviera and is best known among travelers for the picturesque villages of Cinque Terre and the glamorous resort town of Portofino.
 But there are a number of beautiful hidden gems that you should see.
 One of these is Bussana Vecchia, a very special village located about 15 minutes from Sanremo, near the border with France.

 Bussana Vecchia has never received the attention it deserves and I’m sure only very few of you have heard about it.
-That’s a shame because it’s a place with a peculiar history, a special atmosphere and an arty soul that make it a fantastic spot to explore.
+That’s a shame because it’s a place with a peculiar history, a special atmosphere and an arty soul that makes it a fantastic spot to explore.

-History of Bussana Vecchia
+A brief history of Bussana Vecchia

 What to see in Bussana Vecchia